According to my sqilxw ways, personal introductions come before any other words.

 My research orientation is always towards community.
-It is my responsibility as a researcher and academic to disrupt mainstream models.
+It is my responsibility as an Indigenous researcher and Indigenous thinker to disrupt mainstream models of knowledge exraction.
 I work to re-center Indigenous ways of knowing and being and harness the existing strengths and leadership from Indigenous community members.
 As a result, I prioritize community-based participatory action research (CBPAR) over single-author papers, and always strive to involve myself in research that has tangible impacts.
 I have worked as a principle researcher and contributor on many CBPAR projects with social agencies that provide health and service support to Indigenous and 2LGBTQ communities.

-The scope of my current research agenda includes First Nations, Metis, Inuit, 2 Spirit, trans, sex-worker, youth, deaf/hard of hearing and homeless communities.
-Research in these areas is increasingly salient, as resources within healthcare must be tailored to fit the unique needs of these communities by service providers (Brotman et al, 2002).
+The scope of my current research agenda includes First Nations, Metis, Inuit, Black Indigenous, Afro Indigenous 2 Spirit, Trans, sex-worker, youth, Deaf/Hard of hearing and houseless communities.
+Research in these areas is increasingly salient, as resources within healthcare must be tailored to fit the unique needs of these communities by service providers.

 I bring with me an extensive teaching portfolio at a number of post-secondary institutions, where I have been instrumental in supporting students in all capacities of student life.
 My focus on relationship development with multiple stakeholders; both within and outside of institutions; is basis of my approach.
 I centre Indigenous worldviews, self-determination, resilience and promote sustainable social change.
 My strong ties with numerous Indigenous social service agencies and communities in Toronto, across Canada and the South Pacific reflect the strength of our highly respectful relationships.
 This is underscored by how often I am sought out to work with communities, including in an advisory capacity in projects, co-investigator and consultancy roles.